Overtime Pay Calculator: Guide and Online Calculator

 Fill in your hourly rate, weekly hours by contract and weekly hours actually worked and you will see how much you’re supposed to get in overtime pay for overworked hours.

 The standard overtime pay rate for non-salaried employees is 1.5 times their regular hourly wage.
-This means that for each hour worked beyond the established threshold, they are paid 1.5 times their normal hourly wage.
-This is also known as “time and a half”.
+This means that for each hour worked beyond the established threshold, they are paid 1.5 times their normal rate.
+This is also known as “time and a half pay”.

-“Time and a half” refers to a pay rate that is one and a half times an employee’s regular hourly wage.
+As the name suggests, “time and a half pay” refers to a pay rate that is one and a half times an employee’s regular hourly wage.
+This means the regular hourly wage plus an additional half rate.
 This higher pay rate is typically used to compensate employees for working overtime hours, which are hours worked beyond the standard workweek or workday threshold set by labor laws.

 Overtime pay calculator for salaried employees